jmesparre/jm/memory-bank/progress.md

 - **`memory-bank/ShadCN-context.md` updated** to include `Card`.
 - **Scroll-based page navigation on mobile now correctly navigates on scroll down.**
 - **A 1-second debounce/timer has been implemented for scroll-based page navigation** to prevent rapid page skipping.
+- **Scroll boundary detection has been made more forgiving** in `PageWrapper.tsx` to improve mobile navigation.

 ## What's Left to Build